Varun-Krishnan1/OpticNerveRegenNLP/README.md

 ## Previous Work
-This work is an expansion of the lab's previous paper found here: _ Our previous paper used Dynamic Topic Modeling with Latent Dimension Analysis to cluster research papers from optic nerve regeneration literature.
+This work is an expansion of the lab's previous paper found here: _
+The lab's previous paper used Dynamic Topic Modeling with Latent Dimension Analysis to cluster research papers from optic nerve regeneration literature.

 ![LDAPaper](https://github.com/Varun-Krishnan1/OpticNerveRegenNLP/assets/19865419/9ff2cc79-3589-4246-978b-6a493be1f96c)